Should you use a one man auger vs a two man auger for your next drilling job?

 One Man Auger Vs Two Man Auger

 One man augers are designed to be used by one person.
 They are built with lighter parts and typically the holes they drill may be smaller in diameter than a 2 man auger.
+You can maneuver them easier than a two man auger and their smaller size makes them more portable.
+One man augers can be cheaper than two man augers too, if you’re on a budget.

 A one man auger will have smaller handlebars meant to be used by 1 person and be less powerful than a 2 man auger.
+One person augers are great for residential projects while 2 person augers can be used for larger, commercial and industrial applications.

 One man augers are built with a reverse function so the drill bit will reverse out of the hole, bringing out any soil with it.